facebook/prophet/docs/_docs/seasonality_and_holiday_effects.md

 ![png](/prophet/static/seasonality_and_holiday_effects_files/seasonality_and_holiday_effects_26_0.png)

 NFL Sundays could also have been handled using the "holidays" interface described above, by creating a list of past and future NFL Sundays.
 The `add_regressor` function provides a more general interface for defining extra linear regressors, and in particular does not require that the regressor be a binary indicator.
 Another time series could be used as a regressor, although its future values would have to be known.
+The regressor cannot be constant in the training data; fitting will exit with an error if it is.

 The `add_regressor` function has optional arguments for specifying the prior scale (holiday prior scale is used by default) and whether or not the regressor is standardized - see the docstring with `help(Prophet.add_regressor)` in Python and `?add_regressor` in R.